-09 Oct Is the IVF Procedure Painful?
-Is it Worth a Try?
+09 Oct Is the IVF procedure painful?

 What is IVF?

-Couples who have not had success becoming pregnant with other fertility treatments may turn to IVF to conceive.
-Women with tubal issues often benefit from IVF, as IVF is a procedure that bypasses the fallopian tubes entirely.
-Because of this, women can get pregnant who have had tubal pregnancies that scarred the tubes.
-However, IVF is not for everyone.
-If you are 38 years of age or older, you may need to use donor eggs to increase your chances of conception.
+Individuals or couples who have not been able to conceive with other fertility treatments may turn to IVF to conceive.
+For instance, women with tubal issues can benefit from IVF, since IVF procedure bypasses the fallopian tubes and places the embryo directly into the uterus.
+However, IVF alone may not work for everyone.
+For example, if you are older than 38 years of age, you may require use donor eggs to have a better chance of conception.

-Is IVF Procedure Painful?
+Is IVF procedure painful?

-41-43% for women age 35 and younger
+41-43% for women aged 35 years and younger

-- 33-36% for women ages 35 to 37
+33-36% for women aged 35 years to 37 years

-23-27% for women ages 38 to 40
+23-27% for women aged 38 years to 40 years

-13-18% for women ages 40 and older
+13-18% for women aged 40 years and older

 Women in their late 30s and older may need donor eggs for a better chance of conception.
 Use of donor eggs increases a woman’s chances of live birth by 50%, especially if there is a history of implantation problems.
 However, older women still have a greater chance of miscarriage.